 It’s a simple question—but you’ll get a different answer depending on who you are talking to.

 If you ask the Kielburgers, or any official mouthpiece for WE, they’ll tell you that they’re an international charity that’s been creating positive change around the world for nearly 25 years.
 Originally called Free The Children, it was founded by Craig Kielburger in 1995, when he was 12 years old and inspired by Iqbal Masih, a child factory worker in Pakistan who was outspoken about child labour there.
-(Masih’s death soon after has been shown to be unrelated to his activism, though Kielburger continues to tell the story as if it was.)
+Even though the circumstances around Masih’s death, years later, remain unclear, Kielburger has told the story in a way that explicitly links his activism with his death: “He was killed because he stood up, because he spoke out.”)
+[Correction: An earlier version of this story alleged Kielburger continues to tell the story in this way, but the latest instance we found is the above linked video footage from WE Day 2010.]
 One of the group’s first activities was starting a petition to free another labour activist imprisoned in India, obtaining about 3,000 signatures.

 Today, the organization aims to motivate other young people to similarly get involved in global issues, primarily through WE Schools, “an innovative series of experiential service learning programs that engage educators and youth globally to empower them with the skills, knowledge and motivation to bring positive change in themselves and the world,” according to the website.
 Plain English explanation: It’s a “free” school curriculum that incorporates WE Charity’s programs, opportunities and overall mission into classrooms—while essentially grooming participants for WE Charity’s international programs and projects.
 For example, to get access to WE Day, students at registered WE Schools must complete a series of workshops and tasks.
 Then, during WE Day they are presented with the many opportunities to financially support WE Charity—being inspired to purchase a Youth Volunteer Trip to a WE Village in countries like Kenya, Ecuador and India, or being informed that buying certain products from key sponsors will benefit kids just like them abroad.
 The strong encouragement to tweet, record and post their experience also gets their friends curious and involved.
 All of these actions ultimately promote and fund WE Charity’s for-profit arm, Me to We, which Craig founded with his brother Marc Kielburger in 1999.